 The School seeks to continually enhance quality and dissemination of research and foster interdisciplinary and collaboration leading to wider impact.
-The recently created Institute for Collaborative Research in the Humanities and the Institute for the Study of Conflict Transformation and Social Justice at Queen’s provide an important interdisciplinary focus for Arts and Humanities research across the University.
-Recent initiatives facilitated by the Institutes include the research groups Art, Performance and Media in (Post-) Conflict Societies, Recomposing the City: Sonic Arts and Urban Architecture, Translating Improvisation, and Belfast Soundwalks – a partnership with Belfast City Council, funded by the AHRC Cultural Engagement Fund.
+The Institute for Collaborative Research in the Humanities and the Institute for the Study of Conflict Transformation and Social Justice at Queen’s provide an important interdisciplinary focus for Arts and Humanities research across the University.
+Initiatives facilitated by the Institutes include the research groups Art, Performance and Media in (Post-) Conflict Societies, Recomposing the City: Sonic Arts and Urban Architecture, Translating Improvisation, and Belfast Soundwalks – a partnership with Belfast City Council, funded by the AHRC Cultural Engagement Fund.

 Archives and Collections

 Research is supported through a multifaceted infrastructure, which includes archives and collections (Gibson-Massie Moore Collection, the world’s largest collection of Thomas Moore’s published literary and musical works), as well as state of the art audio-visual technologies.